What Is Conversation Intelligence Software?

 Chorus by ZoomInfo is an AI-powered conversation intelligence platform that captures and analyzes customer engagements across calls, video meetings, and email to improve coaching and deal execution.
 Chorus centralizes recordings, transcripts, and highlights in one searchable library while connecting conversation insights directly to ZoomInfo's B2B intelligence platform and GTM Workspace.

 Teams track keywords and talk ratios, review call snippets, and build structured coaching programs with scorecards.
-Deep CRM integrations help attribute conversations to opportunities and stages, so managers can inspect deal health with context instead of anecdote.
+Deep CRM integrations help attribute conversations to opportunities and stages, so managers can inspect deal health with context rather than anecdote.

 Integration with ZoomInfo Copilot surfaces account-level intelligence and buying committee insights during calls, helping reps prioritize follow-up with decision-makers tied to each account.